 Because neighbouring Argentina has soaring inflation and an unofficial exchange rate that is often more than double the offical exchange rate, first time travellers to Uruguay will see all the currency exchange shops and fall into the trap of thinking Uruguay is the same as Argentina.
 It’s not.

-The exchange shops you will see everywhere in Uruguay will give you a lesser exchange rate than the offical bank of Uruguay.
+The exchange shops you will see everywhere in Uruguay will give you a lesser exchange rate than the mid-market rate at the offical bank of Uruguay.

 Currency exchange in Uruguay